mobxjs/mobx/docs/refguide/make-observable.md

 -   `false`: Explicitly do not annotate this property.
 Normally only useful with `makeAutoObservable`.

+## `makeObservable` and decorators

+You can also use `makeObservable` with [decorators](../best/decorators.md).
+In this case you can leave out the annotations argument and instead declare observables, computed and actions using decorator syntax.
+Using decorators requires special compiler support.

 ## `makeAutoObservable`

 `makeAutoObservable` behaves much like `makeObservable`, but infers all properties by default.
 You can still use `annotations` to override this behavior, in particular to use `false` to exclude a property or method from being automatically declared.